Sensor Lab: Policy & Guidelines

 DEPARTMENTAL FEE

-Payments can be made online at: https://www.concordia.ca/finearts/cda.html?utm_source=redirect&utm_campaign=facilities.
+Payments can be made online at: Fine Arts Fees.
 On the landing webpage, scroll down to the Fine Arts (banner) look for “Pay Your Fees Now”, click on the link will guide you to the Student Hub.
 Some workshop-based studios may require a minimal materials fee, which will be announced during the first class.
 In all other courses, professors will provide a detailed list of any materials that are required for projects, to be purchased by the student at their expense.
+Non-payment of The Department Fees will disallow access to the Sensor/Soft Surface/Visual Communications, Computation and Documentation Labs, furthermore students’ will not be permitted to borrow department-owned equipment.

 ACCESS & RESERVATIONS

-In order to reserve a time slot contact the Sensor Lab Coordinator via email or in person.
+The Sensor Lab can accommodate a maximum of 8 persons at any one time.
+To request an appointment during lab open hours.
 Each person will be allowed to reserve a time slot for a period of up to four hours a day, with the maximum of two days in a row.
 A reservation will be held for a 15-minute grace period.
 After 15-minutes, the session will be given to any student(s) waiting.

-After hours access to the Sensor Lab is privilege based, and will be decided upon by your Professor and Sensor Lab Coordinator.
+AFTER HOURS ACCESS: After hours access to the Sensor Lab is privilege based, and will be decided upon by your Professor and Sensor Lab Coordinator.
 All the cabinets will be locked and access to certain tools will have to be negotiated in advance.

 STUDENTS

-Students are expected to bring or buy their own equipment and materials for the realization of their academic projects.
+PROJECTS: Students are expected to bring or buy their own equipment and materials for the realization of their academic projects.
 Students are therefore encouraged to consult the Sensor Lab Coordinator early in their project development to get an overview of technologies vs cost vs availability vs complexity.

-Students are liable for the repair or replacement cost of any equipment they borrow from the Sensor Lab, which has been lost or damaged whilst in their possession.
+LIABILITIES: Students are liable for the repair or replacement cost of any equipment they borrow from the Sensor Lab, which has been lost or damaged whilst in their possession.

 STUDENTS MUST LEAVE THEIR I.D.
 CARDS WITH THE SENSOR LAB COORDINATOR IN ORDER TO BORROW ITEMS FROM THE LAB.